Jordan-Russo/shoprite-coupon-autoloader/README.md

    - **Chrome**:
      1. Open Chrome and go to `chrome://extensions/`.
      2. Enable "Developer mode" in the top right corner.
-     3. Click on "Load unpacked" and select the directory where the extension files are located.
+     3. Click on "Load unpacked" and select the extracted file.

    - **Firefox**:
-     1. Open Firefox and go to `about:addons`.
+     1. Open Firefox and go to `about:debugging#/runtime/this-firefox`.
-     2. Click on the Gear Icon and press "Install add-on from File..."
+     2. Click on "load temporary addon"
      2. Select the `manifest.json` file in the extension directory.

 3. **Usage**: